WRF

 Important

-The WRF builds available in the Discoverer HPC software repository employ dual “dm+sm” parallelism (Distributed Memory + Shared Memory).
-In that case, the defined number of OpenMP threads per MPI process implies the number of tiles during the WRF execution.
+On the supported parallelism: The WRF builds available in the Discoverer HPC software repository employ dual “dm+sm” parallelism (Distributed Memory + Shared Memory).
+In that situation, the number of OpenMP threads per MPI process corresponds to how many tiles are requested during WRF execution.
 Refer to the WRF documentation for more details on that topic, if you are interested.
+Also, you can always turn off Shared Memory parallelism by setting the number of OpenMP threads used to just one, which is equal to using Distribute Parallelism alone.

 User-supported versions